 - Use the resources available online:

-- Obtain a physical copy of the manual from most outdoor stores or booksellers
+- Obtain a physical copy of the most up-to-date manual from most outdoor stores or booksellers

 - Mawsons Sports, Creston